-- 4. The ethical behavior documentation form will be completed as follows: - A description of the Incident will be documented on the Student Professional Behavior Documentation Form.
-The form will be completed as follows: - 1.
-The student name and ID number will be documented. - 2.
-Description of Violation: Faculty will complete the description of the violation.
-Pertinent information such as dates, times, places will be included.
-The faculty will also document the level of the violation. - 3.
-Documentation of Meeting: Faculty will meet with the student and document information about the meeting.
-Faculty will communicate the level of the violation with the student at that time. - a.
-More than one faculty may be present. - b.
-The campus coordinator for nursing program/s is not required to be present, but they must sign the form. - c.
-The student will be referred to counseling services and or other resources found at https://redfolder.psu.edu/. - 4.
-The faculty will meet after the meeting to review the meeting with the student and make a final determination about the outcome. - ii.
-Outcome: The outcome of the meeting will be documented.
-Brief comments will be placed in the appropriate area of form. - iii.
-Signatures: All faculty who are present at the meeting will sign the form. - iv.
-Student Comments: The student will be offered the opportunity to comment.
-The student will be asked to sign the form.
-In the event that the student refuses, faculty will write "refused" in the signature line. - E. Appeal: Students may appeal the violation.
-Steps are as follows: - 1.
-Within 10 business days of receiving the violation and documentation form, the student may appeal the decision.
-The letter must specify why the student believes this was not a violation.
+- A. Student Ethical and Behavior Documentation Form will be completed as follows: - 1.
+Student name and PSU ID number - 2.
+Description of Violation: Faculty member will complete the description of the violation to include pertinent information such as dates, times, place and level of violation. - 3.
+Documentation of Meeting: Faculty member will document information about the meeting with the student and communicate the level of the violation at that time. - a.
+More than one faculty member is recommended to attend the meeting with the student. - b.
+The Program Director is not required to be present; however, they must sign the Student Ethical Behavior Documentation form. - c.
+The student will be referred to counseling services and/or other resources found at Red Folder at Penn State. - 4.
+Outcome: The faculty member will document the outcome of the meeting where brief comments are noted in the appropriate area on the form. - 5.
+Signatures: All faculty members present at the meeting will sign the form. - 6.
+Student Comments: The student will be offered the opportunity to add written comment(s) and sign the form.
+Should the student refuse to sign the form, the faculty member will enter "refused" in the signature line. - 7.
+Program dismissal will be documented in Starfish by the Program Director. - 8.
+The Program Director will notify involved faculty members, the faculty adviser, the Assistant and/or Associate Dean and the Dean (if applicable) of the outcome. - 9.
+The completed form will be filed as follows: - a.
+Forms that reflect program dismissals will be filed in the Dean's office.
+The forms will be purged after three years. - b.
+Forms that reflect an Ethical Behavior Violation Level 3 (THIRD VIOLATION) will be placed in the student file.
+The forms will be purged after three years.